Dead Poets Society (1989)

-Pitts: [reading the poem title] "To the Virgins To Make Much of Time"?
+Gerard Pitts: "To the Virgins to Make Much of Time"?

 John Keating: Yes, that's the one.
 Somewhat appropriate, isn't it?

 Todd Anderson: [talking about people listening to him] The point is, that there's nothing you can do about it.
 So you can just butt out.
 I can take care of myself just fine.
-Alright?
+All right?